fahmidhasann/Student-Management-System-OOP-based-Solution-in-Python/README.md

 Hey there!

-Welcome to my Student Management System project.
+Welcome to my "Student Management System project".
 I know it's a simple project, but I'm excited to share it with you!
 I've just finished a basic Python course, and I created this because I'm really curious about programming.
 It's my way of putting what I've learned into practice.

 This Python-based Student Management System provides a simple yet effective way to manage student information and grades.
 It's designed for use by school administrators and teachers to keep track of student data and academic performance.